nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user creates the task and assign it to a team using `taskadd` command.
 The tasks are stored in the UniqueTaskList for each Team.

 Step 2.
 The user might want to delete the task to remove the unwanted task in the future.
-The user then executes `taskdelete t/1 task/1` to delete the task from the specified team.
+The user then executes `taskdelete t/1 task/1` to delete the first task from the first team.
 The `taskdelete` command will call `Model#getFilteredTeamList()`, which then gets the specified task from the `UniqueTaskList`.
-The specified task in team 1 would be deleted from the taskList. `Model#updateFilterPersonList` is called to update the team with the new deletions and this would be reflected in the gui.
+The specified task in team 1 would be deleted from the taskList. `Model#updateFilterPersonList` is called to update the team with the deletion and this would be reflected in the GUI.

 The following sequence diagram shows how delete task operation works:
 ![TaskDeleteSequenceDiagram](images/TaskDeleteSequenceDiagram.png)

 --------------------------------------------------------------------------------------------------------------------